 Priyanka also had to come in for additional ultrasounds to monitor the growth of her baby.
 “Mothers with GDM sometimes have bigger babies but that doesn’t mean they can’t try for a normal delivery; but we do recommend induction of labour at 38 – 40 weeks,” said Dr. Priti.

 Eventually, Priyanka’s labour was induced at 39 weeks and she delivered a 4 kg baby vaginally.

 With most women, GDM resolves itself after birth.
 But moms need to be careful for the future.

 “It’s very possible that Priyanka could develop GDM again if she has another baby.
-She’ll need to keep up with her lifestyle changes to avoid being in the same situation,” Dr. Sinha warns.
+She’ll need to keep up with her lifestyle changes to avoid being in the same situation,” Dr. Priti warns.

 After the delivery, Priyanka and Arun are getting ready to head back to Cairo with their newborn.
 “You know, returning to work is also a reason for having a normal delivery.
 We live far away from friends and family.
 I needed a quick recovery so I could join back faster.
 I’m so glad I didn’t have a caesarean just because of my GDM!”